rodneymhungu/purview-protect-azure-fabric/purview-protect-azure-fabric/docs/Prerequisites.md

 - **Label Not Published to User:** Even if labels are created, users can't apply or inherit them unless a label policy is assigned to them.
 - **No Fabric Capacity Assigned:** Even with a license, you may need to explicitly enable Fabric or request access to a workspace with capacity.
 - **Lack of Azure RBAC:** Without correct role assignments in Azure (e.g., Contributor on the resource group), Purview will fail to scan or label data assets in Azure.
+- **TLDR:** The formal Microsoft technical prerequisites docs are a long read, but if you're up for it, they help a lot!  - [Official deployment checklist for the Microsoft Purview Data Governance Solutions](https://learn.microsoft.com/en-us/purview/legacy/tutorial-azure-purview-checklist?source=recommendations)

 ---